Contents on this page

 SisterStay is not just AirBnB for older women.
 We want to create a friendly and supportive community with a shared sense of belonging to something rather special.

 Not everyone can host.
 We understand that.
-But we do ask that members who can’t host consider other ways of contributing to the community.
-Suggestions include helping Guests to plan their stay in your area, offering to show people around, perhaps accompanying them to an event or even sharing a meal together.
+And at specific times we open the community to Guests Only.
+We ask members who can’t host to consider other ways of contributing to the community.
+Suggestions include helping Guests to plan their stay in your area, offering to show people around, perhaps accompanying them to an event or sharing a coffee ar meal together.

 SisterStay is about